erfan2255/TS2E/README.md

 Simple and easy installer to change game engine to older engines from Base Game to Apartment Life (EP8)

-Latest The Sims 2 Engine is Mansion & Garden Stuff (2008) applied by default and difficult to change it manully or mostly tough for users to play older sims 2 titles so using this installer make it possible to choose optional engine to play sims
+Latest The Sims 2 Engine is Mansion & Garden Stuff (2008) applied by default and difficult to change it manually or mostly hard for users to play older Sims 2 titles so using this installer make it possible to choose optional engine to play Sims

 University Engine (EP1) not works